Platinum Patina: What is it? Is it Reversible and What Does it Look Like?

 What is Platinum Patina (Definition and Meaning)?
 Is it Reversible?

 Platinum patina is the change in appearance that platinum jewelry develops over time due to wear and tear.
-Patinated platina has a subtle, frosted, or satiny finish that many platinum jewelry owners swear by.
+Patinated platina has a subtle, frosted, or satiny finish that many platinum jewelry owners love.

-When platinum jewelry is worn, it experiences microscopic scratches and abrasions.
-These events cause the metal’s surface atoms to condense and adopt a more dull and uniform look (patinated look).
+Platinum jewelry experiences microscopic scratches and abrasions when it’s worn.
+Wearing platinum causes its surface atoms to condense and adopt a more dull and uniform look (patinated look).

 Here’s a patinated platinum ring as an example.
 Also see image below for an example of natural platinum scratches that develop with daily platinum jewelry wear.